 The cochlear implant is often referred to as a bionic ear.
 Unlike other kinds of hearing aids, the cochlear implant doesn't amplify sound, but works by directly stimulating any functioning auditory nerves inside the cochlea with electrical impulses.
 (Named after the Latin word for snail shell, the cochlea is a coiled, tapered tube containing the auditory branch of the mammalian inner ear.
 Its core component is the Organ of Corti, the sensory organ of hearing).

-External components of the cochlear implant include a microphone, speech processor and transmitter.
-The implant works by using the tonotopic organization of the basilar membrane of the inner ear.
+External components of the cochlear implant include a microphone, speech processor, and transmitter.
+The implant works by using the tonotopic organisation of the basilar membrane of the inner ear.
 "Tonotopic organization" is the way the ear sorts out different frequencies so that our brain can process that information.
 In a normal ear, sound vibrations in the air lead to resonant vibrations of the basilar membrane inside the cochlea.
 High-frequency sounds (i.e. high pitched sounds) do not pass very far along the membrane, but low frequency sounds pass farther in.
 The movement of hair cells, located all along the basilar membrane, creates an electrical disturbance that can be picked up by the surrounding nerve cells.
 The brain is able to interpret the nerve activity to determine which area of the basilar membrane is resonating, and therefore what sound frequency is being heard.

 In individuals with sensorineural hearing loss, hair cells are often fewer in number and damaged.
 Hair cell loss or absence may be caused by a genetic mutation or an illness such as meningitis.
 Hair cells may also be destroyed chemically by an ototoxic medication, or simply damaged over time by excessively loud noises.
 The cochlear implant by-passes the hair cells and stimulates the cochlear nerves directly using electrical impulses.
 This allows the brain to interpret the frequency of sound as it would if the hair cells of the basilar membrane were functioning properly.